roryp/responsibleai/readme.md

 - Azure OpenAI SDK: Interact with the GPT-4 model using Azure's SDK.
 - Content Filtering: Demonstrate how to filter content using Azure OpenAI's capabilities.
 - Logging: Track the application flow with detailed logging.

-## Tests

-Instructions on how to run automated tests for the project.

-## Contributing

-Detailed instructions on how others can contribute to your project, including coding standards and how to submit pull requests.

-## License

-Specify the license under which your project is distributed.
-Include a copy of the license if applicable.

-## Contact

-Your contact information, such as email and social media handles, for people to reach out to you.